Quickstart

 });

-goal: 'Help users by delegating to specialists when needed',
+goal: 'Answer the user by delegating research when needed',

 tools: {